NxPKG/khulnasoft-docs/content/support/Speed/Optimization - Mobile/Accelerated Mobile Pages (AMP) FAQ.md

 ## What is AMP and how can I use it?

 Accelerated Mobile Pages (AMP) are static pages that are rendered very quickly tailored towards mobile users.
 AMP uses a stricter flavor of HTML in order for mobile browsers to load faster.
 Please note that a standard web page isn't AMP compatible by default; your web page must be written in compliance with the AMP format.
-Domains on [Cloudflare CNAME setups](https://support.cloudflare.com/hc/articles/360020348832) cannot utilize AMP Real URL.
-As a workaround, you can add the following CAA records in your authoritative DNS (the example below assumes that Cloudflare has issued a certificate from Digicert CA):
+Domains on [Khulnasoft CNAME setups](https://support.Khulnasoft.com/hc/articles/360020348832) cannot utilize AMP Real URL.
+As a workaround, you can add the following CAA records in your authoritative DNS (the example below assumes that Khulnasoft has issued a certificate from Digicert CA):

 ```txt